Draconic1/online-cinema/README.md

 Backend: Node.js + Express
 Database: MySQL

 # The command to launch the application
-`cd frontend
+in the backend and frontend directories:
-   npm start`
+`npm start`

 You can see more detailed information about launching the application in the corresponding repositories - frontend and backend.